urimeba/urimeba/README.md

 I love participating in these events, with a satisfactory participation in all of them.
 Due to our technical knowledge, two colleagues from the UAQ Faculty of Computer Science and I were among the 50 selected to participate in the "1st HackaFest" held at the IBERO Puebla University in October 2019, by Sparkassen-Finanzgruppe ( Financial Group of German Savings Banks), an event that lasted one week and where we presented the project for which we were invited by Sparkassen-Finanzgruppe to the Symposium "New Technologies and Financial Inclusion: Opportunities and challenges for the cooperative sector" of FIRA (Trusts Instituted in Relation to Agriculture) in the city of Morelia in November 2019, an event that lasted 1 day and where technological innovation solutions were proposed for the exponential growth of support that the Savings Banks provided to the Mexican countryside.
 <br>
 **Activities and Groups:**
-- Centro de Desarrollo, Facultad de Informática UAQ.
-Querétaro.
-(2019 - Actualidad)
+- Development Center, Faculty of Informatics UAQ.
+Queretaro.
+(2019 - Present)
-- Simposium de FIRA: Nuevas Tecnologías e Inclusión Financiera.
+- FIRA Symposium: New Technologies and Financial Inclusion.
 Morelia.
 (2019)
-- HackaFest por Sparkassenstiftung.
+- HackaFest by Sparkassenstiftung.
 Puebla.
 (2019)
-- Hackaton Anual de la Facultad de Informática.
-Querétaro.
+- Annual Hackathon of the Faculty of Informatics.
+Queretaro.
 (2018 & 2019)
-- Semana Nacional del Emprendedor.
+- National Entrepreneur Week.
 CDMX.
 (2017)

  <hr>
 <p align="center">
-   <i>"La funcion de un buen software es hacer que lo complejo aparente ser simple."</i>
+   <i>"The function of good software is to make the complex appear simple."</i>
    <br>
-   <i>"Casarse con un software es un pecado capital en este mundo de constante evolución."</i>
+   <i>"Marrying software is a cardinal sin in this constantly evolving world."</i>
    <br>
-   <i>"Si deseas desarrollar algo no necesitas millones de doláres.
-Necesitas suficiente pizza y refresco, una PC barata y trabajo y dedicación."</i>
+   <i>"If you want to develop something you don't need millions of dollars.
+You need enough pizza and soda, a cheap PC, and work and dedication."</i>
 <br>

 </p>